isomerpages/mfa-scp/_postgraduate-scholarships/List of Eligible courses/International Relations courses.md

 4. NTU Master of Science in Accountancy
 5. NTU Master of Science in Supply Chain Engineering
 6. NTU Master of Science in Analytics
-7. NTU Master of Science in Financiala Technology
+7. NTU Master of Science in Financial Technology
+8. NUS-Saw Swee Hock School of Public Health Master in Public Health